The Truth About Greenwashing in Cleaning Products

 Understanding marketing and ingredient red flags can help ensure you don’t get duped by misleading claims and packaging.
 Here are common greenwashing tactics to look out for.

-Vague scent terms The U.S. does not currently require companies to provide information about components that make up a fragrance on ingredients lists.
+Vague scent terms.
+The U.S. does not currently require companies to provide information about components that make up a fragrance on ingredient lists.
 As a result, cleaning, candle, and cosmetic companies use the terms “fragrance” or “parfum” to hide toxic chemicals used to create their scents.

 To reduce plastic waste, our products come with reusable forever jugs and spray bottles, and refill pouches.
 So when you run out of cleaning solution, no need to throw away your jug or bottle, simply empty a new pouch into the container, top it with water, and you’re back in business.